barathrum54/GoBo/README.md

 # GoBo

 GoBo is a modular and scalable backend boilerplate written in Go.
-It leverages modern tools such as the Fiber framework, GORM ORM, and Zap logging for high-performance API development and extensibility.
+It leverages modern tools such as the Fiber framework, GORM ORM, Zap logging, and Swagger for high-performance API development and extensibility.

 ---